A series of free Statistics Lectures with lessons, examples & solutions in videos.

 This is page twenty-three of the series of free video lessons, “Statistics Lectures”.
 These lectures covers an introduction to ANOVA - analysis of variance, one-way anova, effect size for one-way anova, post-hoc tests for one-way ANOVA.

 ANOVA is a statistical method used to compare the means of two or more groups.

-Types of ANOVA
+Types of ANOVA:

 One factor with at least two levels, levels are independent.